abav14/gap/README.md

 <h4>2.
 Setup Prometheus</h4>

-We”ll be installing Prometheus on node2 only.
+We”ll be installing Prometheus on node2.
 It will be collecting metrics from all the nodes with the help of node exporter running on all those nodes.

 **[on node2]**
 ~~~shell